IllyStable/directopsy-rs/README.md

-# Simple alternative to window's `ls` made in Rust!
+# Simple alternative to Windows' `ls` made in Rust!